Jochen-Enderlein/Jochen-Enderlein/README.md

 ## About me

 Hi 👋,
-my name is Jochen, I'm 19 years old and a german based apprentice for Application Development.
+my name is Jochen, I'm 19 years old and a german based apprentice software developer.
-I started my training ship in September 2022 and will finish it in May 2025.

 ## Skills